Zeal8bit/Zeal-8-bit-OS/README.md

 Like any other OS, Zeal 8-bit OS allows developers to write programs that execute in user space.

-To interface these user programs with the kernel, public kernel headers are provided in the kernel_headers directory.
+To interface these user programs with the kernel, public kernel headers are provided in the `sdk/` directory.
 These headers allow user programs to be written in:

 * **Assembly language**
     * z88dk-z80asm